artistic CV

 potter’s mark

 My potter’s mark (紅) (beni or crimson) is the first part of my name in Chinese characters: 紅露仁香.
-In Japanese, you can read these phonetically as ‘Beronika’.
-They also form a visual poem: ‘a flash of crimson (kimono underskirt) and the fragrance that lingers as a figure passes through the dewy garden’.
+In Japanese, you can read the characters phonetically as ‘Beronika’.
+They are also a visual poem: ‘a flash of crimson (kimono underskirt) and the fragrance that lingers as a figure passes through the dewy garden’.